 In association with

 The workshops are integrated with the annual TEAN Conference.
 They will consist of three linked sessions that will address the challenges of professional identity, workplace context, pedagogy, and research activity for Teacher Educators.
 You will also be given an opportunity to present to the group on something from your own practice or a critique of a paper you have found useful.
 Integration with the conference means that participants will also be able to take part in a range of keynote lectures and research presentations and discuss these as part of the workshop.

 The workshops are designed for all those who are relatively new to teacher education work (for example up to three years in the role), whether based in schools, colleges or in higher education.
 The workshop provides a challenging perspective on the pedagogy of teacher education and on the place of scholarship and research in the work of different teacher educator roles.
 It aims to provide a supportive environment for sharing experiences and for considering useful strategies and resources for building practice and identity as a teacher educator.

-The integrated Becoming a Teacher Educator workshops, together with the TEAN conference, provide a unique experience for you and excellent networking opportunities.
+The integrated Becoming a Teacher Educator workshop, together with the TEAN conference, provides a unique experience for you and excellent networking opportunities.

 Two online publications provide useful open access pre-reading for the workshop:

 Becoming a teacher educator: guidelines for induction - available at TEAN Teacher Educators’ Storehouse here.